 Born in Burlington, Vermont and raised in Kalamazoo, Michigan, Jonathan Chapman Cook (b.
-1984) currently resides in Lexington, Virginia.
+1984) currently resides in Chicago, Illinois.

 Since earning his master's degree, Jonathan has rekindled and formalized his childhood love of improvisation, performing five concerts to date of entirely improvised music.
 These concerts have included two performances in celebration of the 2013 vernal equinox, and three of four concerts in a series of recitals devoted to the elements.
 Water, Fire, and Air have been presented, and the series awaits completion with the upcoming performance of Earth.
 Jonathan has also collaborated with dancer Chanel Smith on several entirely improvised performances.

-Trained in organ performance, church music, and hymnology by master organist Karl Schrock, Jonathan enthusiastically maintains an active practice as a church organist.
-He is currently employed as musical director and organist at St. Luke's Episcopal Church in Hot Springs, Virginia, a position he has held since 2012.
+Trained in organ performance, church music, and hymnology by master organist Karl Schrock, Jonathan has served as organist at several parishes.
+Most notably, he served as music director and organist at St. Luke's Episcopal Church in Hot Springs, Virginia, from 2012 to 2018.

-Working out of his home studio on his beautiful 1913 Steinway Model O, Jonathan teaches a studio of roughly 36 students of all ages.
+Working out of his Ravenswood, Chicago studio on his beautiful 1913 Steinway Model O, Jonathan teaches students of all ages.
 Learn more about Jonathan's teaching practice here.